PatrickMatthiesen/DSYS-gRPC-template/README.md

    - Make a main method and add the following

    - Listen on a port.
 If you add localhost then it is only running locally (on your computer), if you remove it, then it will open the port on your computer to others.
-If the port is opened then you should get a firewall prompt that you should approve to.
+If the port is opened then you should get a firewall prompt that you should approve.

     ```go
     list, _ := net.Listen("tcp", "localhost:5400")